Introduction

 What is a Block Schedule?

-A block schedule is a schedule divided into dedicated blocks of time for specific tasks or activities.
+A block schedule is a schedule divided into blocks of time dedicated for specific tasks or activities.
 Instead of jumping from one task to another or multitasking, you focus solely on one area during a block.

 Block schedules usually include fewer, larger sections, whereas time blocking usually refers to dedicating time to every individual task.
 Here’s a basic block schedule example, where the day is divided into 4 main sections: